Inria-Empenn/glimr_eu_infra/README.md

-# Which infrastructure can I use to share human neuroimaging data from the EU?
-Results from a survey and literature review
+# Which infrastructure can I use to share human neuroimaging data?
+Recommendations for EU researchers based on a survey and literature review

 A curated list of infrastructures initially created for the manuscript with the same title available as [hal-05071218](https://inria.hal.science/hal-05071218/document).